2013 Colgate Raiders football team

 The 2013 Colgate Raiders football team represented Colgate University in the 2013 NCAA Division I FCS football season.
 They were led by 18th-year head coach Dick Biddle and played their home games at Andy Kerr Stadium.
 They were a member of the Patriot League.
-They finished the season 4–8, 3–2 in Patriot League play to finish in a three way tie for second place.
+They finished the season 4–8, 3–2 in Patriot League play to finish in a two way tie for second place.
 Biddle retired at the end of the season.